Ordförklaringar:

 There are specific rules to follow when planning a clinical study involving a medicinal product or a medical device.

 A clinical trial of a medicinal product requires authorisation from the Swedish Medical Products Agency.
-The Swedish Medical Products Agency's website has information that can help you decide whether or not your medicinal product study requires permission from the Swedish Medical Products Agency.
+Guidance on the Agency’s website can help you determine whether your medicinal product study constitutes a clinical trial and therefore requires authorisation.

-Good Clinical Practice (GCP) is an international ethical and scientific quality standard for the design, conduct and reporting of clinical trials of medicinal products.
-The purpose of GCP is to ensure the rights, safety and well-being of study participants.
-For trials of medicinal products, GCP is defined by the International Conference on Harmonisation (ICH), which includes the regulatory authorities in the US, Europe and Japan.
+Good Clinical Practice (GCP) is an international ethical and scientific quality standard for clinical trials of medicinal products.
+The standard sets out requirements for how trials are designed, conducted, documented and reported.
+The purpose is to protect the rights, safety and well-being of trial participants and to ensure reliable trial data.

 Sponsor